 Investigating the Potential for CO2 Collection Infrastructure

 One of the major bottlenecks that emerged from our projects is the collection and transport of large volumes of CO2 across Switzerland and Europe.
-To address this, we are currently involved in two projects related to the scale-up of CCS infrastructure in Switzerland and beyond:
+To further investigate this, we are currently involved in two projects related to the scale-up of CCS infrastructure in Switzerland and beyond.

 Conceptual design and cost estimation for a CO2 collection network in Switzerland